metabase/metabase/docs/configuring-metabase/email.md

 {% include plans-blockquote.html feature="Approved domains for notifications" %}

-Control which recipients people can see when they create a new subscription.
-For example, you may want to restrict people to only seeing potential recipients that belong to the same groups they are a member of.
+Control which recipients people can see when they create a new [dashboard subscription](../dashboards/subscriptions.md) or [alert](../questions/sharing/alerts.md).
+For example, you may want to restrict people to viewing potential recipients that belong to the same [groups](../people-and-groups/managing.md#groups) they are a member of.

 Options include: